 Mac malware is back in the news again.
 Last week, security firm F-Secure warned that it had discovered a Trojan built for OS X that was disguised as a PDF document.
-It’s not clear whether this malware is a present threat — it was apparently created earlier this year — but the mechanics of how it works are worth a closer look because it challenges a widely-held belief among Mac users that malicious software cannot install without explicit user permission.
+It’s not clear whether this malware is a present threat — it was apparently created sometime last year — but the mechanics of how it infects Mac systems is worth a closer look because it challenges a widely-held belief among Mac users that malicious software cannot install without explicit user permission.

 A security firm revealed today that mysql.com, the central repository for widely-used Web database software, was hacked and booby-trapped to serve visitors with malicious software.
 The disclosure caught my eye because just a few days ago I saw evidence that administrative access to mysql.com was being sold on the hacker underground for just $3,000.